Illinois Hemp License Application Process

 Illinois Industrial Hemp License is Open for 2020

-The Illinois hemp law has not only been passed, but also the regulations have been published, which means that it is the ready for its first growing season.
+The Illinois hemp law has not only been passed but also the regulations have been published, which means that it is ready for its first growing season.

 The public comment period for the new rules on Hemp expired on February 11, 2019, according to the latest edition of the Department of Agriculture’s Common Ground publication.
 The rules are finalized and Industrial hemp applications for licenses to cultivate or registrations to process the hemp are expected any day now.